Malaysia country brief

 In 2015 we celebrated the 60th anniversary of our diplomatic presence in Malaysia.
 To mark this occasion our Prime Ministers announced the elevation of our relationship to a Strategic Partnership — reflecting our close collaboration, similar values and shared strategic perspectives on regional and global affairs.
 The Strategic Partnership will see a range of cooperative activities and annual meetings of Foreign Ministers.

 Trade and investment

 Australia's economic and trade relationship with Malaysia is strong.
 We share a common interest in a free and open trading system.
-Malaysia is Australia's third-largest trading partner in ASEAN and eleventh largest partner overall.
+In 2018-19, Malaysia was Australia's second-largest trading partner in ASEAN and ninth largest partner overall.

 Defence and security

 Our shared history in defence and security cooperation stretches back to World War II where Australian Soldiers fought in defence of Malaya and the subsequent liberation of Sarawak, Sabah and Labuan.
 This was followed by Australia's involvement in the Malayan Emergency (1950-1963) an in the Confrontation (1963-1966.)
 It continues today through the Malaysia Australia Joint Defence Program.

 An ongoing Australian Defence Force presence exists at the Royal Malaysian Air Force Base at Butterworth.
 Australia and Malaysia are both members of the Five Power Defence Arrangements, which is a joint arrangement between Australia, Malaysia, New Zealand, Singapore and the United Kingdom.

 Australia and Malaysia cooperate closely on security threats facing the region.
 There are close links between Australian and Malaysian police, security, counter-terrorism and immigration agencies.